riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 In The ELF Thread Local Storage Model, TLS offsets are used instead of pointers.
 The ELF TLS sections are initialization images for the thread local variables of each new thread.
-A TLS offset defines an offset into the dynamic thread vector which is pointed to by the TCB (Thread Control Block) held in the `tp` register.
+A TLS offset defines an offset into the dynamic thread vector which is pointed to by the TCB (Thread Control Block).
+RISC-V uses Variant I as described by the ELF TLS specification, with `tp` containing the address one past the end of the TCB.

 There are various thread local storage models for statically allocated or dynamically allocated thread local storage.
 The following table lists the